Manuel12251990/Airbnb-Price/README.md

 📊 Average Airbnb Price by Borough

 📈 Price vs. Number of Reviews

-📂 File
-This notebook file is called airbnb_price_analysis.ipynb.

 🔄 Next Steps
 Use a full NYC dataset from Inside Airbnb or Kaggle